You want to become an advanced practice nurse. You’re in the right place.

 Pediatrics, Adult Health, and Public/Community Health are common areas of specialty.

-Though most CNSs take on some sort of leadership roles, many provide direct patient care, including diagnosing and treating specific health problems.
+Though most CNSs take on some sort of leadership role, many provide direct patient care, including diagnosing and treating specific health problems.

 How to become a Clinical Nurse Specialist?